Nonprofit Law and Major Donor ComplianceLos Angeles-Based

 Tuple helps you achieve positive change for your cause and your community.

-Whether you’re looking to start a new California nonprofit, find counsel to help navigate your nonprofit’s IRS tax filings, get nonprofit activism compliance, make governing changes, or retain a political researcher to support your campaign.
+Whether you’re looking to start a new California nonprofit, find counsel to help navigate your nonprofit’s IRS tax filings, get nonprofit activism compliance, or make governing changes.

 Legal Counsel for California Nonprofits